 I was invited to join a team of EFL/P practitioners and equine specialists this month to deliver the Equine Therapy part of charity Key4Life’s pre-release programme for young offenders at HMP/YOI Portland.
-Livvy Adams from Paintedhorse headed the Equine Team and organised a 2 day programme suitable for the young men at the prison and we headed in with 4 amazing horses from Portland.
-Amazing because they never failed to get their messages across to the young men, whether they acted out behaviourally to mirror the energies presented or gently stood close to the men, some of whom had not seen a horse up close and personal and calmed their anxiety levels.
+Livvy Adams from Paintedhorse headed the Equine Team and organised a two day programme suitable for the young men at the prison.
+We headed in with four amazing horses from Portland.
+Amazing because they never failed to get their messages across to the young men, whether they acted out behaviourally to reflect the energies presented in the group or gently stood close to the men.
+Some men had not seen a horse up close and personal and calmed their anxiety levels.

-Equine behaviour can of course be explained based on what we know, having a degree in Animal Science, the behaviour unit was fascinating and hooked me into the world of animal behaviour and welfare.
-In recent years, I have had this knowledge challenged by something far more connected, on a deeper level altogether, and its this new knowledge that always leaves me a little open mouthed and shaking my head in slight disbelief as I realise how our animal kingdom has remained connected whilst we humans have isolated and disconnected ourselves.
+Equine behaviour can of course be explained based on what we know.
+I have a degree in Animal Science and the behaviour unit was fascinating.
+In fact it hooked me into the world of animal behaviour and welfare.
+In recent years however, I have had this knowledge challenged by something far more connected, on a deeper level altogether, wisdom.
+Animal wisdom always leaves me a little open mouthed and shaking my head in slight disbelief as I realise how our animal kingdom has remained connected whilst we humans have isolated and disconnected ourselves.
 Horses tap into the very energy we carry with us, they let us know what it is if we don’t know; they respond to us with immediacy, they are incredible Gestalt therapists and can detect incongruence a mile off.

 After the programme the young men wrote messages about hopes for the future on ribbons which were tied into the manes of the horse that connected to them the most.
-The horses then carried them out of prison and they are now hung in a special tree in the orchard at Glastonbury.
+The horses then carried them out of prison and we hung them in a special tree in the orchard at Glastonbury.
 By the spring the messages were washed clean by the elements, as if their wishes had been granted.

 The Tree in the Orchard